/pol/: Reception

 Some have characterised /pol/ as predominantly racist and sexist, with many of its posts taking explicitly alt-right and neo-Nazi points of view.
 In particular, the board is infamous for the prevalence of antisemitic threads and memes.
 One common antisemitic meme on /pol/ is the Happy Merchant.
 Southern Poverty Law Center regards /pol/'s rhetorical style as widely emulated by white supremacist websites such as The Daily Stormer; the Stormers editor, Andrew Anglin, concurred.

 As a potential honeypot

 Many have speculated whether the website is kept online as a honeypot for far-right groups, or to monitor extremists.
 In 2015, an Australian Department of Defence graduate used /pol/ to share classified information, only to be caught by another former Department of Defence worker browsing the site.
-Within /pol/, suspected agents of various intelligence communities are called "glowniggers", commonly shortened to just "glowies", a reference to the computer programmer Terry A. Davis, who said the "CIA niggers glow in the dark, you can see them if you're driving, you just run them over."
+Within /pol/, suspected agents of various intelligence communities are called "glowniggers", commonly shortened to "glowies", a reference to the computer programmer Terry A. Davis, who said the "CIA niggers glow in the dark, you can see them if you're driving, you just run them over."
 Because of this, suspicious posters are said to be "glowing", and activity on the forum deemed similar to those of CIA agents is referred to as "glowposting".